Tutorial Gateway

 numpy.concatenate((array1, array2,....), axis = 0)

-• axis – This is an optional argument with default value as 0.
+• axis – This is an optional argument with a default value as 0.
 Use this to specify in which way (horizontal or Vertical) concatenation should be done.

-Python Numpy concatenate
+Python numpy concatenate array

 import numpy as np